emcleary/portfolio/game_boy_emulator/assembly/README.md

 bytes of data between memory and the registers.

-Efficiently writing the code for so many instructions required both a mix of dyanamic and static polymorphism, as described below.
+Efficiently writing the code for so many instructions required both a mix of dynamic and static polymorphism, as described below.

 ## Dynamic Polymorphism